High-precision measurement of the W boson mass with the CMS experiment: Methods

-The efficiencies are evaluated in the measured and simulated event samples, and their ratios are used as scale factors (SFs) to reweight the simulated events in \etapt bins (and \uperp bins, where appropriate).
-The granularity in \etamu corresponds to the 48 bins used in the analysis.
-The statistical uncertainty in the SFs originates from the limited sample of measured and simulated \zmm events in the T\&P estimate, and systematic uncertainties stem from the modeling of the \zmm mass distributions with signal and background components when extracting the efficiencies in the measured event sample.
-We evaluate these systematic uncertainties by repeating the efficiency measurements in the data sample after varying the signal or background models.
-To mitigate the effects of statistical fluctuations and discrete bin edges, the SFs are smoothed as a function of \ptmu, or of \ptut, using a polynomial interpolation.
-No smoothing is performed versus \etamu because physical boundaries in the detector might produce genuine discontinuities in the \etamu dependence of the efficiency.
+To mitigate the effects of statistical fluctuations and discrete bin edges, the SFs are smoothed as a function of \ptmu using a polynomial interpolation.
+Third-order polynomials (second-order for the tracking step) properly model the \ptmu dependence of the binned SFs, as determined with statistical tests.
+Trigger and isolation SFs are smoothed using two-dimensional polynomials in the \ptut space, with third (second) order in the \ptmu (\utmu) direction.
+The smoothing acts independently on each \etamu bin, and no smoothing is performed versus \etamu because physical boundaries in the detector might produce genuine discontinuities in the \etamu dependence of the efficiency.
 Instead, a smooth dependence on \ptmu is expected in the momentum range of interest.
 The smoothing simplifies the treatment of the SF statistical uncertainties in the analysis fit and also leads to reduced uncertainties in \mw by imposing that the measured SFs are correlated across the \ptmu or \ptut bins.
-We have verified that no bias is induced in the extracted \mw value by the smoothing procedure, within the corresponding uncertainties.
+We have verified with pseudo-data tests that, within the SF uncertainties, neither the smoothing procedure nor the chosen polynomial order induces a bias in the measured value of \mw.

+Statistical uncertainties in the SFs are implemented in the likelihood as 2784 nuisance parameters, defined from the independent variations of the smoothing fit parameters according to the eigenvectors of their covariance matrix for each of the 48 \etamu bins.
+The number of \ptmu variations is determined by the order of the smoothing polynomial used for each step.
+These nuisance parameters are uncorrelated versus \etamu and \qmu, and modify the \ptmu spectrum in a continuous way.